Mimicking Production Behavior with Generated Mocks: Related Work

 \subsection{Capture and Replay}

 Many studies propose techniques to capture a sequence of events that occur within an executing system, with the goal of replaying it \cite{joshi2007scarpe}.
 The premise of these techniques is to replicate the state of the system as it was at a certain point in time.
 Capture and replay has been successfully applied for the reproduction of crashes \cite{roehm2013monitoring} and failures \cite{bell2013chronicler} that occur in the field.
 The captured sequence of events leading up to a crash or failure allows for more efficient debugging when replayed offline by developers \cite{jin2012bugredux, burg2013interactive}, as well as the evaluation of candidate patches for bugs \cite{saieva2022update}.
 Capture and replay can also be used to exercise the same sequence of interactions with an application GUI as was done by end-users \cite{steven2000jrapture}.
 This can be used to analyze the performance of interactive applications \cite{adamoli2011automated}.
 All these existing techniques do not generate an explicit oracle.
-They instead rely on an implicit oracle, such as the reproduction of a failure.
+They instead rely on an implicit oracle, such as the reproduction of a failure. \revisedthree{Saff \textit{et al.} \cite{saff2005automatic} carve focused unit tests from system tests.
+Their technique cannot be applied to production environments without major challenges.
+In particular, a key challenge that we address with \rick is the serialization of production objects with reasonable overhead.
+This challenge is also noted by Meta, who propose TestGen for generating observation-based tests for Instagram \cite{alshahwan2024observation}.
+This aspect, together with our specific oracles, are fundamentally novel compared to the technique of Saff \textit{et al.} \cite{saff2005automatic}.
+In addition, their evaluation considers one program, while our evaluation considers three real-world programs exercised with representative field workloads. }

-\rick is fundamentally different from capture and replay techniques since it generates full-fledged test cases, which include an explicit oracle in an assertion.
-This essential difference allows us to assess the effectiveness of the generated tests with mutation analysis, which none of the capture and replay techniques do.
+{\rick is fundamentally different from capture and replay techniques since it generates full-fledged test cases, which include an explicit oracle in an assertion.
+This essential difference allows us to assess the effectiveness of the generated tests with mutation analysis, which none of the capture and replay techniques do.}